zodb/zodbshootout/doc/zodbshootout.rst

   .. versionadded:: 0.6

+* ``--dump-json`` writes a JSON structure containing the raw data collected to the file given (or if no file is given, to stdout).
+  This can be useful for doing a more sophisticated analysis.

+  .. note:: The JSON structure is subject to change at any time.

+  .. versionadded:: 0.6

 You should write a configuration file that models your intended database and network configuration.
 Running ``zodbshootout`` may reveal configuration optimizations that would significantly increase your